Guidelines on the election of Fellows for candidates serving in the Armed Forces who are applying under this criterion.

 You will need to provide two referees who are able to confirm you meet all the criteria for Fellowship.

-Each of your referees are required to complete a reference form indicating, in the space provided, the category or categories from the full list of criteria that they consider demonstrates your suitability for Fellowship of the IET.
+Each of your referees are required to complete a reference form (included in the Fellow application pack) indicating, in the space provided, the category or categories from the full list of criteria that they consider demonstrates your suitability for Fellowship of the IET.
 Should your referees consider you do not meet any of the criteria above but have another reason to justify the award of Fellowship of the IET, they should provide full details.